Parameterized Complexity of Fair Vertex Evaluation Problems: Introduction

 Since classical Courcelle's theorem~\cite{cour} have an exponential tower dependence on the quantifier depth of the \MSO formula, it could be interesting to find a more efficient algorithm.
 However, Frick and Grohe~\cite{frickG04} proved that this dependence is unavoidable, unless $\Pee=\NP$.
 On the other hand, there are classes where \MSO model checking can be done in asymptotically faster time, e.g., the neighborhood diversity admits a single-exponential dependence on the quantifier depth of the formula~\cite{lam}.
+Courcelle's theorem proliferated into many fields.
+Originating among automata theorists, it has since been reinterpreted in terms of finite model theory~\cite{LibkinFMT}, database programming~\cite{GPW:07}, game theory~\cite{KLR:11}, and linear programming~\cite{KolmanKT:2015}.
 For a recent survey of algorithmic metatheorems consult the article by Grohe and Kreutzer~\cite{grohe2011methods}.